-Liability for remaining coverage, excluding loss component Loss component of the liability for remaining coverage Total CU CU CU Release of expected insurance service expenses for the incurred claims for the year (241) (159) (a) (400) Change in the risk adjustment for non-financial risk caused by the release from risk (48) (32) (a) (80) Insurance revenue (289) (b) - Insurance service expenses (191)
+Liability for remaining coverage, excluding loss component Loss component of the liability for remaining coverage Total CU CU CU Release of expected insurance service expenses for the incurred claims for the year (241) (159) (a) (400) Change in the risk adjustment for non-financial risk caused by the release from risk (48) (32) (a) (80) Contractual service margin recognised in profit or loss for the year (52) - - (52) Insurance revenue (341) (b) Insurance service expenses - (191) Insurance finance expenses 22 (b) (15) (a)

 - (a) Applying paragraph 50(a), the entity allocates the subsequent changes in the fulfilment cash flows of the liability for remaining coverage on a systematic basis between the loss component of the liability for remaining coverage and the liability for remaining coverage, excluding the loss component.
 In this example, the systematic allocation is based on the proportion of 39.8 per cent as the opening balance of the loss component of the liability for remaining coverage of CU359, relative to the total of the estimates of the present value of the future cash outflows plus risk adjustment for non-financial risk of CU903 (CU743 + CU160).
-Consequently, the entity allocates subsequent changes in fulfilment cash flows to the loss component of the liability for remaining coverage as follows: - the estimates of the future cash flows released from the liability for remaining coverage for the year of CU159, calculated by multiplying the insurance service expenses for the incurred claims for the year of CU400 by 39.8 per cent; - (ii) the change in the risk adjustment for non-financial risk caused by the release from risk of CU32, calculated by multiplying the total such change of CU80 by 39.8 per cent; and - (iii) the insurance finance expenses of CU15, calculated by multiplying the total insurance finance expenses of CU37 by 39.8 per cent.
+Consequently, the entity allocates subsequent changes in fulfilment cash flows to the loss component of the liability for remaining coverage as follows: - (i) the estimates of the future cash flows released from the liability for remaining coverage for the year of CU159, calculated by multiplying the insurance service expenses for the incurred claims for the year of CU400 by 39.8 per cent; - (ii) the change in the risk adjustment for non-financial risk caused by the release from risk of CU32, calculated by multiplying the total such change of CU80 by 39.8 per cent; and - (iii) the insurance finance expenses of CU15, calculated by multiplying the total insurance finance expenses of CU37 by 39.8 per cent.

-(b) Insurance revenue of CU289 is: (i) determined by the entity applying paragraph B123 as the difference between the opening and closing carrying amounts of the liability for remaining coverage, excluding changes related to the loss component of CU267 (CU544 - CU277), further excluding insurance finance expenses of CU22, ie CU289 = CU267 + CU22; and (ii) analysed by the entity applying paragraph B124 as the sum of the insurance service expenses for the incurred claims for the year of CU400 and the change in the risk adjustment for non-financial risk caused by the release from risk of CU80 minus the reversal of the loss component of the liability for remaining coverage of CU191 (CU159 + CU32), ie CU289 = CU400 + CU80 - CU191.
+(b) Insura nce revenue of CU341 is: (i) determined by the entity applying paragraph B123 as the difference between the opening and closing carrying amounts of the liability for remaining coverage, excluding changes related to the loss component of CU319 (CU544 - CU225), further excluding insurance finance expenses of CU22, ie CU341 = CU319 + CU22; and (ii) analysed by the entity applying paragraph B124 as the sum of the insurance service expenses for the incurred claims for the year of CU400, the change in the risk adjustment for non-financial risk caused by the release from risk of CU80 and the amount of the contractual service margin recognised in profit or loss in the period of CU52 minus the reversal of the loss component of the liability for remaining coverage of CU191 (CU159 + CU32), ie CU341 = CU400 + CU80 + CU52 - CU191.